ZcashFoundation/zebra/book/src/user/custom-testnets.md

 - Tries to closely match the `zcashd` Regtest parameters, and
 - Expects the Regtest genesis hash.

-Once Zebra's internal miner can mine Equihash solutions configurable parameters, Regtest should validate Proof-of-Work with the zcashd Equihash parameters unless it's disabled in its configuration, and custom Testnets should allow for configuring their Equihash parameters as well.
+Once Zebra's internal miner can mine Equihash solutions with configurable parameters, Zebra's Regtest should validate Proof-of-Work with the zcashd Regtest Equihash parameters unless it's disabled in its configuration, and custom Testnets should allow for configuring their Equihash parameters as well.

 In the future, Zebra may also allow for disabling peers on custom Testnets so that the only unique parameters of Zebra's Regtest will be the network name and magic.